 Pretty scary, right?
 But it happens.
 A study published by the Centers for Disease Control and Prevention (CDC) reports that about 30% of American workers are sleeping six hours or less each night, which equates to about 40 million sleep-deprived people.1

-If everyone got enough sleep each night, there might be fewer accidents, fewer health issues, less irritability, more productivity, and as if that weren’t enough, there’s even more.
-People who get enough sleep have better memory, stronger immune systems, more focus, better relationships, and they tend to have better judgment and make healthier choices in general than people who are sleep deprived.2
+If everyone got enough sleep each night, there could be fewer accidents, fewer health issues, less irritability, more productivity, and as if that weren’t enough, there’s more.
+People who get enough sleep have a better memory, stronger immune systems, more focus, better relationships, and they tend to have better judgment and make healthier choices in general than people who are sleep deprived.2

 Benefits of Better Sleep

 Adequate sleep gives your body a chance to heal, strengthens immune health and results in a lower risk for many health concerns.

 Your brain processes and stores memories while you sleep.3 Sleep is essential to cognitive health and mental performance.

 If your mind and body are not performing at their best, your productivity may decline as well.

 Since sleep affects mood and judgment, it also affects our relationships with other people and our ability to remain calm and think while emotions run high.